MC-Madhuchandan/ABAP-Project/ABAP_Cloud.md

 It offers three environments in BTP

-1. ABAP environment
+1. ABAP environment -- For ABAP developers
-2. Cloud Foundry environment
+2. Cloud Foundry environment -- one who wokrs with node js and java
-3. Kyma
+3. Kyma - one who wants to build open source technology using node js and java with hyperscaler application

 ABAP RESTRICTIONS ON CLOUD ENVIRONMENT
 ![image](https://github.com/user-attachments/assets/05820495-5c41-41ec-acab-89f604511830)